B2B is short for business to business and it refers to the process that one business uses to sell its products or services to another business.

 Know How Decisions Are Made

 In order to close a deal, you need to understand how decisions are made.
-If you don’t understand the process, your sale will be delayed, or worse, you won’t have a sale to delay at all!
 You can have a single decision-maker (like the CEO of a small company), a single decision maker that requires approval (like the CEO who needs board approval) and multiple decision makers (Even though there may be one person who approves the final decision, this person relies heavily on the decisions made by a team, or in some cases, group consensus.)

 Participate in Industry Events

 If you serve a particular industry, participating in industry functions such as associations and trade organizations is a great way to learn and meet people within the industry.

 Your aim is to become an active participant, become a regular contributor, and essentially become a fixture at industry events.